port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/sonarqube/guides/connect-github-pr-with-sonar-analysis.md

 - **Why use `title` and `branch` properties?**
   The `title` property is common to both GitHub pull requests and SonarQube analyses, making it a reliable identifier for matching related entities.
-  The `branch` property helps specify the exact code changes, ensuring accurate mapping even if there are pull requests with similar titles on different branches.
+  The `branch` property gives information about the source and destination of the the code changes.
+Combining the title with the branch offers a robust mapping, ensuring that entities are correctly matched in situations where there are similar pull request titles but on different branches.

 - Go to your [data sources page](https://app.getport.io/settings/data-sources) and click on the GitHub exporter:
   <img src='/img/guides/githubExporter.png' width='100%' border='1px' />